kaiyuanS/Page_Rank/README.md

 There are three files uploaded:
 PageRankMatrix.java: A simplified matrix that represents a sparse matrix used to calculate page rank

-SampleMain: A simple of using PageRankMatrix class
+SampleMain: A sample of using PageRankMatrix class

 PageRankMain: The main runner and GUI of the page rank calculator